Mregussek/MAREngine-docs/development/optimizations.rst

 .. seealso::

-    This page describes the C++ some optimizations used in MAREngine.
-It makes code a bit cleaner.
+    This page describes how C++ works, some mandatory knowledge for developers.
+I encourage you to read this content.

 Variables
 ---------

 Stack
 ~~~~~